GENI-NSF/geni-tools/README-omni.txt

  - `--outputfile <filename>` If supplied, use this output file name: substitute the AM for any %a, the slice name for any %s
  - If not saving results to a file, they are logged.
- - If --tostdout option, then instead of logging, print to STDOUT.
+ - If `--tostdout` option, then instead of logging, print to STDOUT.

-File names will indicate the slice name, file format, and which aggregate is represented. e.g.: myprefix-myslice-rspec-localhost-8001.xml
+ - When using `-o and not `--outputfile`, file names will indicate the slice name, file format, and which aggregate is represented. e.g.: `myprefix-myslice-rspec-localhost-8001.xml`

+Other options:
  - `-t <type version>` Requires the AM send RSpecs in the given type and version.
 If the AM does not speak that type and version, nothing is returned.
 Use GetVersion to see available types at that AM.
     Type and version are case-insensitive strings.
-    This argument default to 'GENI 3' if not supplied.
+    This argument defaults to 'GENI 3' if not supplied.

  - `--slicecredfile <filename>` says to use the given slicecredfile if it exists.